Future Computing Systems

 To accomplish these goals, FCS should have three important new aspects: 1) a knowledge base/inference engine of cognitive and computer system management functions that is integral to system operation at all levels, 2) a machine learning capability that is integrated with the knowledge base to provide a unified “informed learning system” (i.e., the knowledge base guides learning and the newly learned concepts are then codified and incorporated into the knowledge base, and 3) a system design that enables efficient execution of these capabilities while minimizing “time to solution.”
 To ensure that the learned knowledge is correct and appropriate, the system for generating and growing the knowledge base system should include a monitoring subsystem that involves human oversight.
 The cognitive/management component is a key new feature that must provide comprehensive system-wide capabilities intrinsic and integral to system operation at every level to preclude the system from being blind-sided by partial knowledge or oversights.

 An essential capability of FCS is understanding, i.e., an ability to reason and learn from “experience” so that the system improves its knowledge base, which is then used to understand and improve its computational environment.
 Reasoning and learning can be highly compute and memory-intensive.
-FCS must therefore be carefully designed and constructed to execute reasoning/learning algorithms efficiently and transparently, not only without impeding execution of the target application, but while simultaneously providing increased capacity, capability, response times, and agility for a representative range of data and compute-intensive applications.
+FCS must therefore be carefully designed and constructed to execute reasoning/learning algorithms efficiently and transparently, not only without impeding execution of the target application, but while simultaneously providing increased capacity, capability, agility and decreasing response times for a representative range of data and compute-intensive applications.
 It is anticipated that the initial versions of FCS will be limited to specific problem domains that include the self-management of the computer and of the development and execution of optimized applications (plus additional areas that aid problem/data analysis).
 However, these initial versions must enable future inclusion of natural input modules and other, more advanced application-development and problem-solving subsystems.